-We don’t have a dedicated user researcher on the team, so I’ve also been pairing with the product team and the design lead to conduct user studies and leveraging user insights to inform designs.
+We don’t have a dedicated user researcher on the team, so I’ve also been pairing with the product team to conduct user studies and leveraging user insights to inform designs.

 I work with the multi-functional team in understanding our users and shaping the product to make useful information easily accessible, create intuitive workflows, reduce anxiety, ensure flexibility, provide just-enough guidance, and eventually - build trust and help our users feel more accomplished at work.

 Some features I had a chance to work on.

 Shout out to team members and users who collaborated with me or shared feedback